-Weimar Institute Bulletin, 2020-2021 Copyright © 2020 by Weimar Institute All policies of the catalog will be reviewed and updated annually.
-This catalog covers the academic year of August 19, 2020 - August 14, 2021.
+Weimar University Bulletin, 2021-2022 Copyright © 2021 by Weimar University All policies of the catalog will be reviewed and updated annually.
+This catalog covers the academic year of August 18, 2021 - August 16, 2022.

 All rights reserved.
 No part of this book may be modified or changed.
-The official copy of the Weimar Institute Academic Bulletin will reside in the Office of Records at Weimar Institute.
+The official copy of the Weimar University Academic Bulletin will reside in the Office of Records at Weimar University.

 A copy of the Academic Bulletin is available to each student online.
 Students are responsible for reading this manual, understanding its content and abiding by its principles and guidelines.
-Student assent to these policies is given by the student's attendance at Weimar Institute.
+Student assent to these policies is given by the student's attendance at Weimar University.

-Logo design by Laurenz Roehlig Cover photo by Bailey Schmidt Printed in Italy
+Logo design by Types and Symbols Cover photo by Beauty Gurning Printed in the United States

-The information presented in the following pages is a statement of the policies and procedures at Weimar Institute at the time of printing.
+The information presented in the following pages is a statement of the policies and procedures at Weimar University at the time of printing.
 However, the policies, prices, and fees may change without prior notice.
 The Office of Academic Affairs and/or Residence Hall Deans may be contacted for further information in regard to changes or clarification of particular items.

-Weimar Institute PO Box 486 20601 West Paoli Lane Weimar, CA 95736 weimar.edu
+Weimar University PO Box 486 20601 West Paoli Lane Weimar, CA 95736 weimar.edu